aeomath/AE_sizing_tool/README.md

 >**If the graphs are not displayed, please refresh the page (F5) where the graphs are displayed. (sometimes Plotly has issues with displaying the graphs)**

 ### Output folder##
-Also : All the results will be saved in the `outputs` folder in a HTML file you can open it in your browser .
+If graphs dispalying doesn't work , All the results will be saved in the `outputs` folder in HTML files you can open it in your browser .
+(Both graphs and final design variables)
 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request.